Fort Pitt Provincial Park

 Fort Pitt Provincial Park is a provincial park in the Canadian province of Saskatchewan.
-Fort Pitt was built in 1829 by the Hudson's Bay Company (HBC) and was a trading post on the North Saskatchewan River in Rupert's Land.
-It was built at the direction of Chief Factor John Rowand, previously of Fort Edmonton, to trade for bison hides, meat and pemmican.
+It includes the site of Fort Pitt, a trading post built in 1829 by the Hudson's Bay Company (HBC) on the North Saskatchewan River in Rupert's Land.
+It was built at the direction of Chief Factor John Rowand, previously of Fort Edmonton, to trade goods for bison hides, meat and pemmican.
 Pemmican, dried buffalo meat, was required as provisions for HBC's northern trading posts.

-In the 1870s the abundance of buffalo in the area had been severely diminished through the overhunting necessary to meet the growing demand from the HBC for both furs and pemmican.
-One academic journal states "with the disappearance of the buffalo, pork had replaced pemmican altogether", showing the drastic effects of the HBC on the local buffalo population.
+In the 1870s the buffalo in the Fort Pitt area had been severely diminished through the overhunting necessary to meet the high demand from the HBC for pemmican.
+One academic journal states "with the disappearance of the buffalo, pork had replaced pemmican altogether", showing the drastic effects on the HBC of the depletion of the local buffalo population.

 Fort Pitt was built where the territories of the Cree, Assiniboine, and Blackfoot converged.
 It was located on a large bend in the river just east of the present day Alberta–Saskatchewan border and was the major post between Fort Edmonton and Fort Carlton.
 In 1876, it was one of the locations for signing Treaty 6.
 It was the scene of the Battle of Fort Pitt during the North-West Rebellion of 1885.
 The site was designated a national historic site of Canada in 1954.

 In 1986, approximately 10.4 ha of land surrounding the remains of the fort was designated as Fort Pitt Provincial Park by the government of Saskatchewan.